Phalanstere/loopedEvents/README.md

 <img src="http://burckhardt.ludicmedia.de/LoopedEvents/Templates.png">

-One nice thing about using the editor, is that you store whole sequences as files, but but also indiviudal evens (or arrays of events) as **templates**.
+One nice thing about using the editor is that you can store whole sequences as files, but but also indiviudal events (or arrays of events) as **templates**.
-If you build up a library of resusable pattern, you will not only follow the concept of *design patterns* but will save a lot of your time.
+If you build up a library of resusable patterns, you will not only follow the concept of *design patterns* but will save a lot of your time.

 #Features